Community Dental Support

 • Aged 75 or above Old Age Living Allowance (OALA) beneficiary; or

-• “Integrated Home Care Services (Frail Case)”, “Enhanced Home and Community Care Services” and “Home Support Services” subvented by SWD while paying Level 1 fee charge / with Co-payment Category I; or
+• “Integrated Home Care Services (Frail Case)”, “Enhanced Home and Community Care Services” and “Home Support Services” subvented by SWD while paying Level 1 / with Co-payment Category I; or

-27. Can CDSP Participants settle the administration fee by vouchers from the Elderly Healthcare Vouncher Scheme?
+27. Can CDSP Participants settle the administration fee / co-payment fee by vouchers from the Elderly Healthcare Vouncher Scheme?

 Yes.